 The Canada Border Services Agency's (CBSA) Guide for Transporters is designed to ensure that transporters are fully aware of Canada's immigration requirements and the immigration control documents that are required of visitors and immigrants travelling to Canada.
 It is also designed to ensure that transporters understand their obligations under Canada's Immigration and Refugee Protection Act (IRPA) and the operational, procedural and financial liabilities set out in the accompanying Immigration and Refugee Protection Regulations (IRPR).

 This guide has been updated to reflect recent changes to the IRPR, most notably, the introduction of the electronic travel authorization (eTA) as a prescribed travel document in the air mode.
 As of March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will require an eTA.
-Exceptions include U.S. citizens and travellers with a valid Canadian visa.
+Exceptions include U.S. citizens, lawful permanent residents and travellers with a valid Canadian visa.
 A full list of eTA exemptions can be found on the Government of Canada website.

 Foreign nationals who require an eTA can apply online and are normally approved within minutes, as long as no immigration concerns exist.
 Once approved, the eTA is electronically linked to the passport used in the eTA application.
 An eTA is valid for 5 years or until a person's passport expires, whichever comes first.